hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4042

-When I completed his creation and breathed into him of My [created] soul, fall down in prostration to him.”
+When I completed his creation and breathed into him of My spirit, fall down in prostration to him.”

 # 4043